CONSTRUCTION GUIDE

 Testing Temporary Installations on Construction Sites

-Testing temporary installations on construction sites follows the standard BS 7671 testing sequence, with additional attention to the specific requirements of Section 704 and the practical challenges of working in a construction environment.
+Testing a site installation follows the standard BS 7671 sequence, with extra attention to Section 704 and to the practical business of testing in a live construction environment.

-• Visual inspection.
-Check every distribution board, transformer, socket-outlet, cable route, and earth connection.
-Look for damage from construction activity, water ingress, corrosion, and unauthorised modifications.
-Construction site installations change frequently — new circuits added, boards repositioned, cables re-routed — and each change should be verified.
+Check every assembly, transformer, socket-outlet, cable route and earth connection for damage from construction activity, water ingress, corrosion and unauthorised modification.
+Site installations change constantly — new circuits, repositioned boards, re-routed cables — and every change needs verifying.

-The EICR for a construction site temporary installation is issued to the principal contractor, who retains it as part of the project health and safety file.
-The certificate should clearly state that the installation is temporary and identify the scope of the inspection.
+The EICR for a site temporary installation goes to the principal contractor, who keeps it in the project health and safety file.
+Say plainly on the certificate that the installation is temporary, and set out the scope of what was inspected.

 Common Defects Found on Construction Sites

-• RCDs bypassed or not functioning.
-RCDs taped in the "on" position to prevent tripping, RCDs that fail to trip within the required time, or RCDs removed entirely from the distribution board.
-This is a C1 defect.
+RCDs bypassed or not operatingDevices taped in the on position to stop tripping, devices that fail to disconnect within 300 ms at IΔn, or devices removed from the board altogether.
+Normally C1.

-• Unauthorised modifications.
-Additional circuits added without testing or certification, cable joints made without proper connectors, and distribution boards overloaded beyond their rated capacity.
+Unauthorised modificationsCircuits added without testing or certification, joints made without proper connectors, and assemblies loaded beyond their rating.

-Each defect must be documented with a photograph, a clear description, the correct observation code, and (for C1 defects) a record of the immediate action taken to make the installation safe.
-The EICR is submitted to the principal contractor, who is responsible for ensuring remedial work is carried out.
+Document each defect with a photograph, a clear description and the correct observation code, plus — for anything coded C1 — a record of the immediate action taken to make the installation safe.
+The EICR goes to the principal contractor, who is responsible for the remedial work.

 For Electricians: Construction Site Work with Elec-Mate

-Construction site electrical work demands efficiency, robustness, and thorough documentation.
-Quarterly EICR inspections, monthly visual checks, and CDM compliance records must be produced consistently and delivered to the principal contractor promptly.
-The electrician who can complete the inspection, produce the certificate, and hand it to the site manager on the day of testing wins the repeat contract.
+Site work rewards efficiency and documentation.
+Quarterly EICRs, monthly visual checks and CDM records have to be produced consistently and handed over promptly.
+The electrician who finishes the inspection, produces the certificate and gives it to the site manager on the day of testing keeps the contract.

-Probes in hand, hard hat on, standing next to a distribution board on the third floor of an unfinished building?
-Speak your results: "Socket circuit 3, Zs 1.2, insulation resistance 200 megohms, RCD trip time 22 milliseconds."
-Elec-Mate fills in the schedule while you work.
+Probes in hand, hard hat on, stood at a board on the third floor of an unfinished building?
+Speak the results: "Socket circuit 3, Zs 0.28, insulation resistance 200 megohms, RCD trip time 22 milliseconds."
+Elec-Mate fills the schedule in while you work.
 No clipboard in the rain.

-Found a C1 defect?
-Document it, classify it, and generate a remedial works quote — materials, labour, margin — all from the app.
-Hand the site manager the EICR and the remedial quote in the same site visit.
+Found a C1?
+Document it, classify it, and generate a remedial works quote — materials, labour, margin — from the same app.
+Hand over the EICR and the quote in one visit.

-Use Elec-Mate's RAMS generator to produce risk assessments and method statements for construction site electrical work.
-Complete CDM-compliant documentation without the paperwork burden.
+Use the RAMS generator to produce risk assessments and method statements for site electrical work, and keep the CDM documentation trail complete without the paperwork evening.

-Construction site work is steady, well-paid, and often leads to the permanent installation contract when the building is complete.
-The electrician who delivers professional documentation — on time, every quarter — builds a reputation that wins contracts.
+Construction work is steady, well paid, and often leads to the permanent installation contract once the building is finished.
+Professional documentation, on time, every quarter, is what wins that.

 Site EICRs completed on site, not at a desk